 A lush and secluded garden just across the IJ water, a 3-minute ferry ride hosts a series of intimate ambiance mini-festivals during summer.
 The garden of Tolhuistuin is an easy to reach spot for a laid back crowd to hang out, chill, drink, eat and try out some dancing moves.

 Tolhuistuin consists of five buildings and a garden.
-The site was part of the Royal Dutch Shell oil company who built restaurant for its employee working in the laboratory in the tower next door.
+The site was part of the Royal Dutch Shell oil company who built a restaurant for its employees working in the laboratory in the tower next door.

 Tolhuistuin bar, stage, festival site and restaurant

 Though the Tolhuistuin does not have a license to play loud music, but this problem is charmingly solved by letting bands play acoustically, adding to the calm and relaxing ambiance of the garden.
 The garden is open every day on warm days.

 The summer program runs from June till October.
 At Tolhuis garden you’ll find live music, talk shows, open-air cinema, theatre, DJ’s, dancing and political debates.

 Please check the Tolhuistuin agenda for a calender of events.
 To get there, take the ferry to Buikslotermeerweg from behind Amsterdam Central Station.